Published: 21 Jul 2020

 5. Benefits with Regression Testing taken up in Agile Environments

-Regression testing is an important software testing type which is primarily performed to ensure and verify the impact of any new code in the existing functionality of the product.
+Regression testing is an important software testing type that is primarily performed to ensure and verify the impact of any new code in the existing functionality of the product.

 This form of testing allows testers to identify bugs or errors in the build when code changes are made and ensures that all features and functionalities remain to work seamlessly even when code changes are done.
 Regression testing is basically a black box testing method that ensures any frequent code changes made in the product will not impact the system’s functionality.